Explainable deep learning improves human mental models of self-driving cars: Introduction

 \section{Introduction}

 There are hundreds of companies developing autonomous vehicle (AV) technology globally~\cite{badue2021self}, promising to revolutionize transportation for everyone.
-However, the complexity of fully driverless autonomy has prompted an industry shift towards advanced driver-assistance systems, which require successful communication between the AV and human driver.
-This is made increasingly difficult by the adoption of deep neural networks in AVs for planning and decision making, the core cognitive functions that determine driving behavior ~\cite{atakishiyev2024explainable}.
-Deep learning allows motion planners to learn the nuances of human driving behavior from data, but the implicit nature of the learned driving policies makes it challenging to understand the causes of their decisions and to predict their behavior.
+The industry currently spans two segments: fully autonomous ride-hail systems and consumer vehicles with driver-assistance~\cite{SAEJ3016_2021}.
+In consumer vehicles, machine learning (ML) solutions have markedly improved the technology, yet they still require human intervention in unusual or challenging situations where learned planners may not determine the correct action~\cite{xing2021toward}.
+As driving is safety-critical, such infrequent failures matter, making it essential that the human driver is able to anticipate and be prepared for such situations~\cite{pereira2020challenges}.
+However, the opaque nature of ML planners makes it challenging to interpret and communicate the causes of their decisions, hampering the ability of human drivers to understand and predict AV behavior while achieving real-time situational awareness~\cite{kuznietsov2024explainable,arfini2023design,atakishiyev2024incorporating}.

-A lack of effective communication between the AV and the human driver has contributed to multiple high-profile incidents, some resulting in fatalities~\cite{Titcomb2019,Fang2023,templeton2024waymo}, highlighting the urgent need to make deep motion planners interpretable \cite{atakishiyev2024explainable}.
-Previous studies have sought to address this need using surveys and simulated scenarios~\cite{koo2015did,koo2016understanding,wiegand2020d,wang2021human,schneider2021increasing,schneider2021explain,omeiza2021towards,zemni2023octet}, a human driver emulating the AV~\cite{kim2023and,schneider2023don}, or large language models providing post-hoc explanations~\cite{marcu2023lingoqa}.
-However, these studies were theoretical, did not provide faithful explanations of the AV's reasoning process, or were only evaluated in simulation.
-This leaves open the question of how to provide understandable and useful explanations for the decisions of deep motion planners deployed in real self-driving cars.
+Lack of effective communication between the AV and the human driver has contributed to multiple high-profile incidents, some resulting in fatalities~\cite{Titcomb2019,Fang2023,templeton2024waymo}, highlighting the urgent need to make ML planners interpretable~\cite{atakishiyev2024explainable}.
+Previous studies have sought to address this using surveys and simulated scenarios~\cite{koo2015did,koo2016understanding,wiegand2020d,wang2021human,schneider2021increasing,schneider2021explain,omeiza2021towards,zemni2023octet}, a human driver emulating the AV~\cite{kim2023and,schneider2023don}, or language models providing rationales for the driving policy in natural language~\cite{marcu2023lingoqa,wang2025alpamayo}.
+However, these studies were theoretical, did not provide causally faithful explanations, were only evaluated in simulation, or did not convincingly show the practical utility of the explanations to end users.
+This leaves open the question of how to provide explanations that are understandable, useful, and faithful to the decision-making process of the AV in a realistic setting.